djalbat/reaction-with-style/README.md

 };
 ```
 Note that the arguments now include a third `element` argument that must be passed to the `retrieveClassName()` function.

-Now you can extend this component easily enough:
+Now you can extend this component thus:

 ```js
 const MainHeader = withStyle(Header)`